-Vallee de Mai national park is one of the most amazing national parks in world and a renowned world heritage site.
+Vallee de Mai national park is one of the most amazing national parks in the world and a renowned world heritage site.
 The animals here are so diverse and amazingly beautiful.
 There is no entrance fee to the park for the locals; however foreigners pay a little fee of about 20 Euros as per September 2010.

 Come and wonder at astonishing creation.
 Aldabra Atoll is the world’s largest coral atoll that stretches about 22 miles east to west and encloses a huge tidal lagoon.
-On a trip with one of local guides you will be delighted with some of the tales associated with the coral atoll.
+On a trip with one of the local guides you will be delighted with some of the tales associated with the coral atoll.
 Aldabra is also the original home of the giant land tortoise and tiger sharks and manta rays can also often be seen here.

 Nothing is as spectacular as the marine life around the Seychelles islands especially the more remote corals islands.
 With more than 1000 species of the fish having been recorded the marine life here can no behave a parallel with anywhere else in color and splendor.

 Horseback riding, golf, tennis, squash, badminton biking and hiking are some of the recreational sports available on the Seychelles Islands.
 On the islands the distances are relatively short.
-This makes walking, biking and horseback riding some of the best means for sight seeing.
+This makes walking, biking, and horseback riding some of the best means for sightseeing.
 Bicycle and horse hire services are also easily available.
 Home to more than 300,000 birds, the Seychelles is a bird watchers paradise.
 No wonder bird watching is a very popular activity.

 Here the most popular Nightclub is called the “Love nut” in the center of Victoria, 100 meters walk from central Taxi station.
 There are several other night clubs with an array of music all for different situations.
 The music also varied with some clubs playing popular western music.
 Concerts highlighted with international artistes are also a popular feature of the night entertainment.